-Computer vision and its various applications use IR imaging and image processing to improve reality analysis.
+Computer vision and its various applications use IR hyperspectral imaging and image processing to improve reality analysis.
 However, IR filtering until now captured a single wavelength and limited the range of available insights and analysis options.
-Multispectral imaging can extract a myriad of information layers from a standard IR camera.
+Hyperspectral imaging can extract a myriad of information layers from a standard IR camera.

 Until now, this option was only available in high-end, expensive gear because basic IR cameras that are embedded in mobile phones or car safety devices, lack the multispectral capacity.

-Unispectral deep five-year optic and MEMS technology R&D yielded a working, miniature tunable Fabry–Pérot NIR filter, ready for integration.
-It turns any IR compact camera into a powerful spectral IR camera.
+Unispectral deep five-year optic and MEMS technology R&D yielded a working, miniature tunable Fabry–Pérot NIR hyperspectral filter, ready for integration.
+It turns any IR compact camera into a powerful hyperspectral IR camera.
 This breakthrough removes the price, size and complexity barriers towards mass market adoption.

 The filter is based on a Fabry–Pérot optical cavity.
 It is designed as an array of vapor-coated mirrors, mounted on a MEMS assembly.
 With controlled changes of the voltage applied on the upper mirror holder, the optical cavity changes to allow only a desired IR wavelength light to pass.